 Reimbursement for the Eight Week Course

-Any EMT Rookie School Candidate who satisfactorily completes the course will incur an obligation to continue employment with MEMS for one year from the date of licensure and completion of the subsequent field orientation training.
+Any EMT Rookie School Candidate who satisfactorily completes the course will incur an obligation to continue employment with MEMS for 18 months from the date of licensure and completion of the subsequent field orientation training.
 Candidates who fail to satisfactorily pass the final exam after two attempts may be terminated.

-MEMS financial support for the employee during this training period is considered an educational loan which will be forgiven if the person remains employed as a qualified EMT for one year following the successful completion of the formal class, testing, licensure and orientation training.
-The failure to remain employed at MEMS for any reason from the beg inning of EMT training through the follow on orientation training plus one year will require the employee to reimburse MEMS a total fee of $1,200.00 for educational expenses.
+MEMS financial support for the employee during this training period is considered an educational loan which will be forgiven if the person remains employed as a qualified EMT for 18 months following the successful completion of the formal class, testing, licensure and orientation training.
+The failure to remain employed at MEMS for any reason from the beg inning of EMT training through the follow on orientation training plus 18 months will require the employee to reimburse MEMS a total fee of $1,500.00 for educational expenses.

 All EMT Rookie School Candidates will be required to sign an agreement acknowledging this understanding before starting classes.